cloverharvest/prayerly/README.md

 This is a prayer app built on Rails.

 An anonymous user can go to the site, lookup a prayer via a search form or dropdown filter.
-He or she can also add a prayer intentions via an individual prayer.
+He or she can also add a prayer intention via an individual prayer.

 An admin, on the other hand, is able to full crud prayers; edit and delete comments; and add prayer categories.